 In recommending Messrs.
-Luquette and Rabun for re-election to the Board, the Governance and Nominating Committee considered their personal and professional ethics, integrity and values, expertise, skills and understanding of the Company's business environment, diversity of viewpoints, background and experience, and preparation for and participation at Board and committee meetings.
+Somasundaram and Wagner for re-election to the Board, the Governance and Nominating Committee considered their personal and professional ethics, integrity and values, expertise, skills and understanding of the Company's business environment, diversity of viewpoints, background and experience, and preparation for and participation at Board and committee meetings.
 Please see "Governance and Nominating Committee - Qualification and Nominations of Directors" for additional information on the criteria and process the Governance and Nominating Committee considers in nominating candidates for election to the Board.
-A description of Messrs.
-Luquette's and Rabun's individual qualifications are included in their biographical information below.
+A description of each nominee's individual qualifications are included in their biographical information below.

-The Board recommends that you vote FOR the election of both Mr. Luquette and Mr. Rabun.
+The Board recommends that you vote FOR the election of Mr. Somasundaram and Mr. Wagner.

 Each nominee has indicated approval of his nomination and his willingness to serve if elected.
 If any nominee for election becomes unavailable to serve as a director before the Meeting, an event which we do not anticipate, the persons named as proxies may vote for a substitute nominee or nominees as may be designated by our Board for election at the Meeting.
 Proxies cannot be voted for more than the number of nominees proposed for re-election.
-The two nominees receiving the highest number of votes cast will be elected as Class II directors.
+The two nominees receiving the highest number of votes cast will be elected as Class III directors.